BrendanNolan/obsidian/bash.md

   - **Question**: Why not just pipe to `readarray`? **Answer**: In this case, `readarray` will run in a subshell and you won't actually have the array in the calling shell.

-# Here String

-The "here string" triple cheveron syntax is for passing strings directly to commands via std in e.g.
-`command <<< "$my_var"` .

 # String Manipulation

 ## Removing Substrings